 Welcome to your learning induction

-- how to stay safe on your course
+- How to stay safe on your course

-- telling us what you think
+- How to tell us what you think

 To complete your induction you need to either:

 - Watch our induction and code of conduct videos